GluuFederation/docs-gg-prod/docs/source/admin-gui.md

 ### Manage Service

 You can edit a Service and manage its plugins by clicking on the pencil icon on the Service list.
-There are four sections.
+There are four sections:

 #### Service Details
 This section is used to view and edit your Service.